×

 Yayoi Kusama

-Japanese contemporary art icon Yayoi Kusama is celebrated for her immersive installations and innovative use of repetition and pattern.
-Kusama’s visionary work transcends cultural boundaries and invites viewers into mesmerising, otherworldly environments.
+Japanese contemporary art icon Kusama is celebrated for her immersive installations and obsessive use of repetition and pattern.
+Her work crosses cultural boundaries, pulling viewers into environments that feel entirely apart from the everyday world.

 Kehinde Wiley